 Even the soul of the most perverse man holds an inextinguishable spark reminding him at each moment of his obligation to do good and avoid evil.
 Consequently, no one is able to do wrong without having first justified himself before his conscience.

-Francis opens new horizons within Moral Theology by teaching that God looks with pleasure on this way of acting — unfortunately so common in fallen human nature – and perhaps even rewards it….
+Francis opens new horizons within Moral Theology by teaching that God looks with pleasure on this way of acting — unfortunately so common in fallen human nature.

 Conscience is free.
 If it chooses evil because of certainty that some good will be derived from it, in heaven these good intentions and their consequences will be taken into consideration.
 (Interview with Scalfari, July 13, 2014)

-Note 1: The authors of this study are aware that the Press Office of the Vatican has denied the interpretations that some media sources have attributed to certain affirmations contained in the interviews of Francis with Eugenio Scalfari.
+Note 1: The authors of this study are aware that the Vatican Press Office has denied the interpretations that some media sources have attributed to certain affirmations contained in the interviews of Francis with Eugenio Scalfari.
 On the other hand, it is noteworthy that some of these sources are still published on the Vatican website (found by clicking on the links of the articles), lending an official air to their content, seemingly with the approval of Francis himself.
 In the midst of all the turmoil and confusion caused, we always feel that a presentation of the true doctrine should be made with clarity, together with such affirmations.
 We must not forget that the majority of the public read only the titles that the media publishes, and, as we know, the latter frequently manipulate the truth.
 Consequently, it appears that a mere declaration that the content of these interviews does not correspond with the textual words of Francis, is simply not sufficient.
-As such, we publish this article with the intention of clarifying and orienting the faithful, who have always been the principle objective of this page, as we had expressed in our letter of presentation.
+As such, we publish this article with the intention of clarifying and orienting the faithful, who have always been the principle objective of this page, as we expressed in our letter of presentation.
 In this way, each one can make a correct judgment, having beforehand attained knowledge of the truth.

-Enter in the various parts of our study
+Enter the various parts of our study